shawn-nyk/tp/docs/DeveloperGuide.md

 * **Alternative 1 (current choice):** Allow the switch of tabs to not only be accessible via the switch command, but rather extract it out for all commands excluding `exit` and `help`.
     * Pros:
         * Allows user to type once instead of twice when executing a single command and wanting to view it.
 (This optimzation is to allow for a faster way to type and view the changes). <br/>
-        * By abstract the method out from switch command, it obeys the DRY (Don't Repeat Yourself) principle as all the commands will be calling a single method.
+        * By abstract the method out from switch command, it obeys the DRY principle as all the commands will be calling a single method.
         * This allows and obeys the Open-Close princple as new implementation of commands can just be calling this single method at the end.
         * Allows user to have a second alternative to switch tabs for just viewing purpose.
     * Cons: